turbinenreiter/MicroPythonSmallSats/text/Results.md

 ### Readability

 * Simplicity
-    A languages simplicity can not be easliy measured, but certain metrics can be used to judge.
-The number of keywords, reserved words that have special meaning in a language, can be used to compare a languages size.
+    A language's simplicity can not be easily measured, but certain metrics can be used to judge.
+The number of keywords, reserved words that have special meaning in a language, can be used to compare a language's size.
 Table \\ref{tab:kw} shows Python and C on the lower end of the scale with around 30 keywords, while C++ and Java use significantly more.
 Languages that go way below the 30 keyword range usually are special cases.
-Smalltalk for example uses just 6 keywords, with noting that compares to an ```if```, ```while``` or numerous others common primitives.
+Smalltalk, for example, uses just 6 keywords, with noting that compares to an ```if```, ```while``` or numerous others common primitives.
 Instead these are provided by a standard library.

     Table: Number of reserved keywords \\label{tab:kw}